 - Speak to a familiar adult (e.g. classteacher, TA)

-- Speak to a member of the pastoral team
+- Speak to Mrs Weightman (Pastoral Lead)

 - Speak to a member of the leadership team

 When a child makes a disclosure to a member of staff they must:

 - take the child seriously - provide reassurance that they have done the right thing - use open questions to clarify or explore potential concerns (TED: tell, explain describe) (4Ws what?
 Where?
 When?
 Who?)